Can I Sue If My Child Is Injured In An Accident?

 Each year, these mostly preventable accidents cause more than 9.2 million emergency room visits and over 12,000 deaths among children under 19, according to the CDC.
 For children under four years of age, accidental drowning is the leading cause of death.
 Motor vehicle collisions represent the leading cause of death of children ages 5-19.

 If your child has suffered an unintentional injury arising from the negligence of another party, New York State allows parents to seek compensation on behalf of their child.
-Contact a personal injury lawyer at Douglas and London for a free consultation to learn more.
+Contact a personal injury lawyer at Douglas & London for a free consultation to learn more.

 Filing a Personal Injury Claim on Behalf of a Child